google/WebFundamentals/src/content/en/updates/posts/2016/03/web-push-encryption.markdown

 The details are relatively complex, and as with anything related to encryption it's better to use an actively developed library than to roll your own.
 The Chrome team has published [a library](https://github.com/GoogleChrome/push-encryption-node) for Node.js, with more languages and platforms coming soon.
-This handles both encryption and the web push protocol, so that sending a push message from a Node.js server is as easy as <code>webpush.sendWebPush(message, subscription)</code>.
+This handles both encryption and the web push protocol, so that sending a push message from a Node.js server is as easy as `webpush.sendWebPush(message, subscription)`.

 While we definitely recommend using a library, this is a new feature and there are many popular languages that don't yet have any libraries.
 If you do need to